dawangran/AnnotationTransform/README.md

 Before you begin, ensure you have met the following requirements:
 - Python 3.8 or higher
 - A compatible operating system (e.g., Windows, macOS, Linux)
-- Any additional dependencies listed in the `requirements.txt` file

 ### Installation